 Moreover, controllers in certain sectors may be required to inform sectoral regulators of any breach.
-For example, operators of critical infrastructures (e.g. in the field of energy, information technology and telecommunications) may be required to inform the Federal Office for Information Security of certain disruptions of their information technology systems.
+For example, operators of critical infrastructures (e.g. in the field of energy, information technology and telecommunications) are required to inform the Federal Office for Information Security of certain disruptions to their information technology systems.

 Restrictions on transfers to third countries

 The GDPR contains a restriction on transborder dataflows.
 A transfer can take place if it: (i) is to a whitelisted country; (ii) is made pursuant to a set of Model Contracts; (iii) is made pursuant to binding corporate rules; (iv) is made to an importer who has signed up to an approved code or obtained an approved certification; or (v) is otherwise approved by the relevant supervisory authority.